FREE pick up in Perth. Flat rate standard and express postage Australia wide. Shipping to New Zealand also available. (Excl pumps)

 Breast Pump Flange Sizing Guide

 Most breast pumps these days come with flanges in 24mm flanges (the part that goes over the breast), some bigger, never smaller (as far as I know).
-If you are expressing with the 'standard' size and have no issues, then you don't need to fix something that isn't broken, but keeping this information in mind in case you do run into an issue might be a good idea.
+If you are expressing with the 'standard' size and have no issues, then you don't need to fix something that is not broken, but keeping this information in mind in case you do run into an issue might be a good idea.

 If you are having issues...

-Using the correct size breast pump flange (aka breast shield) can be very important.
+Using the correct size breast pump flange (aka 'breast shield') can be very important!

 Here is an article I wrote about why it is so important, plus more information on sizing